jruxtapose/calculator/README.md

 ## Features

-*   Basic arithmetic operations (addition, subtraction, multiplication, division)
+*   Basic arithmetic operations (addition, subtraction, multiplication, division, modulo)
 *   Refuse to continue operations that contain errors.
 *   Operator persistance, when equals is pressed repeadedly, runs the previous operation with the second operand repeatedly.
 IE 2 + 3 + 3 + 3
 *   Easter Egg, open the terminal and type createCalculator().
 All rendered calculators have their own logic and operate independently.